Cais/desk-mess-mirrored/readme.txt

 1. The post is not password protected; and,
 2. Comments are open *or* at least one (1) comment has been made on the post.

+Also to note, post meta text has been added to indicate the post comment status.

 = Q: Does the theme support multi-level, or drop-down menus? =
 A: Yes, as of version 1.8; with significant improvements in version 1.8.7!